 In addition to being an Independent Non-Executive Director at Bravura Solutions, Peter is currently Chairman of Gryphon Group Holdings Limited.
+Peter is currently Chairman and Non-Executive Director at Radiant Financial Group and Spring Financial Group Limited (trading as M:Qube).
 He is also a Non-Executive Director of MMI Holdings UK Limited.